abhn/Crypto-Learnings/README.md

 ## Zero Knowledge Proofs
 - A method to prove the possession of some information without giving away the information.
 - Should satisfy completeness, soundness and zero-knowledge properties

+## One Way Functions (Hash functions)
+- Take an arbitrary sized input and map it to an output of fixed size.
+- Since the input is arbitrary sized, an infinite number of collision are theoretically possible.
+Security is in an attacker not being able to find two messages m and m' such that H(m) == H(m') in reasonable time.
+- Most hash function output a 128-1024 bit sized hash.
+- Most hash functions are iterative in their implementation.
+- Used for integrity check; in HMAC for authentication of message;
+- SHA1 is broken.
+- SHA2 with 256 and 512 bits is vulnerable to length extension attacks, and SHA2 224 and 384 are therefore more secure.
+- SHA3, the newest in the SHA family, is the recommended by experts.